 The MACS can be completed entirely online in English and Spanish, but all of the courses are also offered on the main Dallas campus and at most of the seminary's extension sites.
-Courses in the Chinese-language MACS can be completed through distance-learning options, whether online or in a real-time video conferencing format.
+Part of the courses in the Chinese-language MACS can be completed through distance-learning options, .
 Please visit dts.edu/chinese or contact the Chinese Studies office for more information on completing the MACS in Chinese.